hybridly/hybridly/docs/guide/views-and-layouts.md

 ## Layouts

-A page layout can be a basic single-file component as well.
-You can simply wrap your page's content in the layout component, like you would do in a basic Vue project.
+A view layout can be a basic single-file component as well.
+You can simply wrap your view's content in the layout component, like you would do in a basic Vue project.

 ```vue
 <script setup lang="ts">